pemami4911/pemami4911.github.io/index.md

     img="/img/Home/Emami_headshot_wedding.png"
 %}

-I am a machine learning research scientist at the [National Renewable Energy Lab](https://www.nrel.gov/) (NREL).
-Currently, I am working on developing scientific foundation models and Assistants.
-In the past, I have researched advances in deep generative modeling and reinforcement learning.
-I am broadly interested in applications of AI to clean energy systems.

-At NREL, I apply ML to real-world problems such as building energy management, weather and power forecasting, synthetic biology, and materials science.
-NREL is a DOE national lab that uses AI and supercomputing to help tackle the climate crises, which I believe to be one of the most pressing challenges of our time.
+I am a machine learning research scientist at the [National Renewable Energy Lab](https://www.nrel.gov/) (NREL) with broad expertise in deep learning and foundation models.
+I lead a US Dept. of Energy ASCR-funded AI for Science project where we are researching hallucination mitigation, probabilistic reasoning, and multimodality in conversational Assistants.
+Our vision is to build Assistants that aid scientists by accelerating computational experiment-driven discovery.
+At NREL, I have applied my expertise in areas including building energy management and protein engineering.
+My contributions at NREL have been recognized with an Outstanding Mentor Award (2023) and a Postdoctoral Publication Award (2024).

 [[CV](pdfs/cv.pdf)][[Google scholar](https://scholar.google.com/citations?user=WSU6_r0AAAAJ&hl=en)] [[Github](https://github.com/pemami4911)]